trchopan/chop.dev/content/posts/developing-a-roadmap-for-implementing-local-language-models/developing-a-roadmap-for-implementing-local-language-models.md

 Pros:

-- Lower cost, pay per use
+- Lower recurrent cost, pay per use
 - Not require much setup in term of hardware

 Cons: